yt-project/unyt/docs/usage.rst

 system.
 In CGS units the electromagnetic units like Gauss and statA are decomposable in terms of the base mass, length, and time units in the unit system.
-For this reason quantities defined in E&M units in CGS units are not readily convertible to MKS units and vice verse since the units are not dimensionally equivalent.
+For this reason quantities defined in E&M units in CGS units are not readily convertible to MKS units and vice versa since the units are not dimensionally equivalent.
 The :mod:`unyt` library does have limited support for converting electromagnetic units between MKS and CGS, however only simple conversions of data with a single specific unit are supported and no conversions are allowed for complex combinations of units.
 For example converting between Gauss and Tesla is supported:

   >>> from unyt import T